 For example, you can see the Baengnokdam crater at the top, the steep rocky walls of Yeongsilgi Rock, and about 40 Oreums (the parasitic cone).

-Hallasan Mountain occupies the most beautiful spot in Jeju Island as it’s located in the center of this island.
-All four directions, East, West, South, North, will lead to this impressive mountain.
+Hallasan Mountain occupies the most beautiful spot on Jeju Island as it’s located in the center of this island.
+All four directions, East, West, South, and North, will lead to this impressive mountain.

 - Guide: Check out my Jeju travel guide for your trip planning.